ECP Soil Nails

 Suppose that a construction project requires an excavation where the side of a soil cut cannot be provided with a stable slope.
 Figure 1

-One can easily understand that without some kind of containment of the soil at the face of the cut, collapse of the soil along a failure plane is likely to occur.
+One can easily understand that without some kind of containment of the soil at the face of the cut, a collapse of the soil along a failure plane is likely to occur.
 This failure can happen very quickly and without warning.
 The failure might look something like Figure 2

 The most common way to prevent this kind of soil failure is to provide lateral support to the unstable soil situated in front of the slip plane.
 One common way to do this is with a retaining wall and tieback anchors.
 The tiebacks work together with the structural retaining wall to provide sufficient lateral support to retain the unstable soil mass.
 The retaining wall must be designed and constructed to provide rigid support for the soil mass across the distance between the tieback anchor placements.
 One often sees tieback anchors spaced eight to twelve feet or more apart along a retaining wall.
-The spacing and number of anchors depends upon the wall height, surcharge loads and properties of the retained soil.
+The spacing and number of anchors depend upon the wall height, surcharge loads and properties of the retained soil.
 Tieback anchors must be driven to a depth that is sufficient to provide tension resistance in the anchor shaft that is equal to the soil forces pushing against the retaining wall.
-A typical soil cut with a retaining wall is illustrated in Figure 3.
+A typical soil cut with a retaining wall is illustrated in Figure 3

-In many construction projects soil nails are used to retain the unstable soil mass.
+In many construction projects, soil nails are used to retain the unstable soil mass.
 To accomplish this, soil nails are installed in an evenly spaced close geometric pattern.
 When installing a soil nail stabilization project, the soil nail installations and the excavation must be accomplished in incremental depths of 4 to 6 feet until the final depth of cut is accomplished.
-Usually only one increment can be completed per day.
+Usually, only one increment can be completed per day.
 Immediately following the incremental excavation of the soil and the soil nail installations, the vertical face of the soil is covered with a steel reinforced coating of shotcrete.

 Soil nails are passive structural elements and are not tensioned after installation.
 The soil nail gains pullout resistance from within the sliding soil mass in front of the slip plane and the stable soil mass located behind the slip plane.
 The geometric system of soil nail placements creates an internally reinforced soil mass that is stable.
 Figure 4

 Notice that each soil nail shaft has a great number of helical plates with the same diameter.
 These helical plates are evenly spaced along the entire length of the shaft.
 By comparison, a tieback anchor has one or more helical plates situated at the tip of the tieback.
 These helical plates generally increase in diameter along the shaft away from the tip.
 Once a tieback anchor lead section is installed, extensions without helical plates are used to extend the helical plates at the tip to the target depth.
 This characteristic of tieback anchors is clearly shown in Figure 3.
 Soil nails, on the other hand, will always have identical evenly spaced, small diameter helical plates along the entire shaft from beginning to end.